Waiting is not a Strategy

 - Hiring manager after an interview

-I know, I know you do not want to be a pest or appear to too forward.
+I know, I know you don’t want to be a pest or appear too forward.
 Well…be a pest.
 Be a polite pest – but be a pest.
 Pursue what you want.

 Most importantly…STOP WAITING!

 Note: This post was originally published in 2015, updated in June of 2018, and updated again in August of 2020.

 Approximately 80 percent of positions are never posted.

 The days of thinking you are going to get a job by applying online are over for most of us in the 2nd half of life.
 If you were 20 years younger and looking at junior positions, then maybe applying online might work.

 The hiring process at many companies is broken.
 You will want to check out my post 5 Things You Will Never Know About the Hiring Process.
 Your belief that that the system is fair and equitable is very outdated.

 Your next job will come through a relationship.
 Go work your network, work your network, and then … work your network some more.

 Your network has never been more important to you than today.